-The volumetering spirit
+The volunteering spirit

 The Covid-19 pandemic brought together many volunteers from across the country, offering help at a time of unprecedented crisis.
 Some sewed masks, some helped on the front lines, still others delivered medical supplies.
 Often the work of universities and the private sector intersected: one group of citizens, recreational pilots, formed an initiative to deliver PPE from schools to hospitals.
-At CU, even forei in students got involved.
+At CU, even forei n students got involved.

-STORY BY Jan Velinger PHOTOS BY Vladimír Šigut, CU's and PragueVolunteering, pilotilidem and
+STORY BY Jan Velinger

+PHOTOS BY Vladimír Šigut, CU's archive,

+Prague Volunteering, pilotilidem archive